Where to Stay in Guangzhou? Check our guide of one of the most dynamic cities and a powerful business hub in East Asia

 Guangzhou has hundreds of hotels from very cheap hostels (about 60RMB) up to luxury high end hotels costing anything up to $US250 per night.

-The Best Time to Visit Guangzhou
+The Best Time to Visit South China

 It does not really get cold in Guangzhou with winter averages being 5C; it snowed in the city in 2016, the first time for 87 years.
 Rainfall occurs throughout the year and summers can be oppressively hot and humid.
 October and November are the best months to visit due to favorable temperatures during those months.
 The most rainfall occurs from April until September.